 Nowadays, the concept of linking web pages using hyperlinks is natural and basic, but think about how groundbreaking this was 20 years ago.

 Today we are in a similar situation but with data instead of pages.

 Because many organizations do not understand the concept of publishing data on the web, let alone why data on the web should be linked, we have not yet been able to evolve the web into the next web.

-By having a Linked Open Data repository, your data is easily exposed to the web through the use of URL.
-Once you visit a URL you can then see the content of an entity living in your database.
-This is powerful because it not only allows us to easily consume/manipulate data stored this way but because it also allows us to use URL’s to easily link data between many Linked Open Data repositories!
+By having a Linked Open Data repository, your data is easily exposed to the web through the use of URLs.
+Once you visit a URL, you can then see the content of an entity living in your database.
+This is powerful because it not only allows us to easily consume/manipulate data stored this way but because it also allows us to use URLs to easily link data between many Linked Open Data repositories!